Jackevans47/drf-api/README.md

 3. During development found that some images set on profile picture are slightly bigger than others, due to time restrictions this will be fixed in future improvements.

+4. Due to lack of time, automated testing will be implimented in future updates.

 ![profile-image-bug](https://github.com/user-attachments/assets/ec660c2b-977b-4990-ae38-109830cbb1e6)